_1780315211167.webp&w=828&q=75)

 - The process of obtaining the TRC varies from country to country.
 Generally, to get the certificate, you need to submit documents like income details, tax identification number, residency proof, etc., to the tax officials.

-- Form 10F is a self-declaration form filled by NRIs in the absence of certain information on their TRCs.
+- Form 10F is a self-declaration form filed by non-resident taxpayers in the absence of certain prescribed information in their TRCs.

 What Is a Tax Residency Certificate (TRC)?